Classifier-pruned Bayesian optimization for particle accelerator tuning: Exploring temporally structured manifold of 6D beam phase space: Proposed Method

-The forward discretized spatiotemporal beam dynamics can be written as\\ $X_{t} = H(X_1, X_2,\dots, X_{t-1})$, where $H$ is an unknown nonlinear function, $X$ is the high-dimensional state of the system at time $t$.
-This can be learned as a joint probability distribution of all the states as, $P(X_1,X_2,...,X_t,...,X_T)$.
-The distribution can be factorised using the chain rule of probability, as $P(X_t|X_1,X_2,..X_t)$.
-However, in particle accelerators, $X$ is a high-dimensional object representing 6D phase space comprising of positions and momentum of billions of particles.
-Using variational autoencoders (VAEs), the higher-dimensional distribution can be projected to a lower dimension (\cite{kingma2013auto}).
-Now, $P(z_t|z_1,z_2,..z_t)$ can be learned using a LSTM as $f_{\theta}(z_t|h_{t-1},c_{t-1})$, where the hidden and memory states, $(h_{t-1},c_{t-1}) = g(z_{t-1},h_{t-2},c_{t-2})$ are calculated through previous hidden states, memory states and observations (\cite{toneva2022combining}).
-This CVAE-LSTM architecture also called latent evolution model (LEM) is a self-supervised learner for spatiotemporal beam dynamics (\cite{rautela2024conditional}).
-The above formulation intentionally omits the use of labels i.e., parameter-space or the action space to learn the spatiotemporal dynamics.
+The forward discretized spatiotemporal beam dynamics can be written as $X_{t} = H(X_1, X_2,\dots, X_{t-1})$, where $H$ is an unknown nonlinear function, $X_t$ is the high-dimensional state of the system at time $t$.
+This can be learned as a joint probability distribution over all states, $P(X_1, X_2, \ldots, X_T)$, which can be factorized using the chain rule of probability as